gammasim/simtools/README.md

     - SimtelRunner: files (log, photon, star etc) names
     - SimtelRunner: method to obtain script
     - SimtelRunner: force flag

+GUIDELINES:

+    - Any (functional) module must have a correspondent test module.
+    These modules should be located at 'tests' and names as test_{module name}.py

 STYLE REMARKS: